fiskaltrust/middleware/rfcs/0192-fr-copy-receipt-performance.md

 The new table will be created with the usual migration process.

-On start up of the Queue (in the 1.2 `workerFR.cs`) we check if the table contains any entries and if not we will populate it with the old data from the `ftJournalFR` table.
+On start up of the Queue (in the 1.2 `workerFR.cs`) if the queue has already processed some CopyReceipts we will populate it with the old data from the `ftJournalFR` table.
+We can check the number of processed CopyReceipts by reading the `CNumerator` of the `ftQueueFR` table.

 The population of the table will be done like this: